arbor-sim/arbor/doc/py_domdec.rst

         .. attribute:: backend

-            The hardware backend on which the cell group will run.
+            The hardware :class:`backend` on which the cell group will run.